Web Components Demo: Templates and (some) Shadow DOM

 Conclusion

-Using something like Polymer or X-Tag is what’s needed to use Web Components in production-level code right now, but these libraries work ON TOP of Web Components.
-So it’s best to learn the underlying code first.
+You may want to use things like Lit or X-Tag right away, but these libraries work ON TOP of Web Components.
+So it's best to learn the underlying code first.

-I can’t say that my code is perfect, but I achieved the goal I set for myself and was able to solve any problems I faced by actually writing the code instead of just reading about it.
-I have a much better handle in templates and Shadow DOM then I did before, and that’s enough.
+I can't say that my code is perfect, but I achieved the goal I set for myself and was able to solve any problems I faced by actually writing the code instead of just reading about it.
+I have a much better handle on templates and Shadow DOM than I did before, and that's enough.